Healthy Homes Assessment Pinehaven

 Home Assessments Pinehaven for Rental Properties

-There are numerous concerns to check in the home inspection to determine whether your rental property meets the minimal requirements of the Healthy Homes Standards.
-There are a few examples:
+There are many things to check in a home inspection to determine whether your rental property is in compliance with the minimum requirements of the Healthy Homes Standard.
+A few examples are:

 • Does the home has enough ventilation, including extractor fans?

-The consequences of not having an Healthy Home with regard to the Residential Tenancies Act and consequently falling on the wrong side of the tenant services ruling could be significant for landlords and property managers.
-For professional advice get in touch today to book your rental property home evaluation.
+The repercussions of not having an Healthy Home in accordance with regulations under the Residential Tenancies Act and consequently falling on the wrong side of an tenancy services ruling can have a significant impact for property managers and landlords.
+For specialist guidance, contact us today to schedule your rental property home evaluation.

 home assessments for rental properties